Buscycle

 Grant Amount: $5,000

-The Urban Art Garden is a 250’ x 20’ art wall that incorporates 14 murals – 13 created by local artists, and one mural painted by local community members and children.
+The Urban Art Garden is a 250’ x 20’ art wall that incorporates 14 murals – 13 created by local artists, and one painted by local community members and children.
 Each mural is painted in an arched alcove.
-Surrounding the murals is a self-sustaining “living wall” of various plants, mainly grasses.
-The final wall is intended to serve as a communal outdoor gathering space, and additional programming will aim to educate children, local businesses and residents about environmental art and living architecture though hands-on workshops and presentations.
+Surrounding the murals is a self-sustaining “living wall” of grasses and various plants.
+The final wall was intended to serve as a communal outdoor gathering space, and additional programming was aimed to educate children, local businesses and residents about environmental art and living architecture though hands-on workshops and presentations.

 To see images of several of the original murals before they were tagged: flickr.com/photos/factoryjoe/tags/urbanartgarden